-- 1) the Municipal Court in Bihać for the territory of the municipalities of Bihać and Bosanski Petrovac: - 2) the Municipal Court in Bosanska Krupa for the territory of the municipalities of Bosanska Krupa and Bužim; the Municipal Court in Bosanska Krupa shall have a branch in Buzim for the territory of the municipality of Buzim; - 3) the Municipal Court in Cazin for the territory of the municipality of Cazin; - 4) The Municipal Court in Sanski Most for the territory of the Municipality of Sanski Most.
-The Municipal Court shall have the court department outside the seat in Ključ for the territory of Municipality of Ključ; - 5) the Municipal Court in Velika Kladuša for the territory of the municipality of Velika Kladuša.
+- 1) the Municipal Court in Bihać for the territory of the municipalities of Bihać and Bosanski Petrovac; - 2) the Municipal Court in Bosanska Krupa for the territory of the municipalities of Bosanska Krupa and Bužim; the Municipal Court in Bosanska Krupa shall have a branch in Buzim for the territory of the municipality of Buzim; - 3) the Municipal Court in Cazin for the territory of the municipality of Cazin; - 4) the Municipal Court in Sanski Most for the territory of the municipalities of Sanski Most and Ključ. - 5) the Municipal Court in Velika Kladuša for the territory of the municipality of Velika Kladuša.